Dhvani-intwala/India-Independence/README.md

 - When a nav element is clicked, it provides the navigation link to the respective page.
 - the responsiveness of the website on different screen sizes (Mobile S-320px, Mobile M-375px, Mobile L-425px, Tablet-768px,
   Laptop-1024px) using the Devtools service toolbar.
 The different CSS properties for font, color, background color, links, submit button work as expected.
-- Inside the footer, social media is linked when clicked on it.
-The link directs to the respective social media page.
+- Inside the footer, social media is linked when clicked on it,the link directs to the respective social media page.

 ### **Function Testing**